scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 **Overview of Guide**

 In this guide, I will deply the AWS Database Migration Service to migrate an EC2-hosted Postgres source database (or on-prem) to RDS Postgres target database.
+I will be working with a Postgres 12 DB so the commands and settings will reflect that.
+Please ensure that the commands are updated to reflect your version of Postgres.

 This guide assumes a non-production Postgres workload data running in a non-production AWS environment.
 If you are working in a production environment, please follow best practices for cloud security as well any compliance requirements.
 To simplify the guide and keep it to a magable size, workloads are provisioned with public endpoints,  no encryption, and using basic authintication.

-I will deploy a Postgres 12 DB so the command line options will reflect that.
-Ensure that the commands are updated to reflect your version of Postgres.

 ***Guide Outline***
 This guide is made up of the following sections: